aldonline/syncify/README.md

 You can find ready to use .js and .min.js files in the [/build](https://github.com/aldonline/syncify/tree/master/build) directory.

-In the meantime you can build your own by running build.sh

 # Caveats

 * Functions must be idempotent